Staffing profiles have other features that are useful for resource managers.

 Note: You cannot enter actuals in the position dialog box opened from the New UI of the Staffing Profile page.
 It is read-only.

-Open an existing staffing profile.
+Open the staffing profile.

 In the Assignments Needed table, scroll down to the user for which you want to enter actuals and provide the actual effort.